lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 # Replicating the Environment (Manual)

-This method is trickier than [Replicating with Docker](#replicating-the-environment-docker) and is considered deprecated.
+This method is trickier than [Replicating with Docker](#replicating-the-environment-docker) and is considered deprecated

 ## Environment Overview